SathyaBhat/sathyabh.at/content/2019-11-17-salut-bucharest.md

 ### Why Romania?

 To which I say why not?
 I've been looking at moving out for a while now, and the US was never an option, especially with the current visa situation (and Jo not being able to work with a dependent visa).
-Europe is what Jo and I had been looking at since a while.
-I've been working with my colleagues from Bucharest, Romania since past couple of years and this gave me a chance to bring up a internal transfer request within my team.
+Europe is what Jo and I had been looking at for a while.
+I've been working with my colleagues from Bucharest, Romania for the past couple of years and this gave me a chance to bring up an internal transfer request within my team.
 With the approvals in place, we were finally able to start the process.
 However, as with immigration & inter-country transfers, this was just the start of a long road of lots of paperwork and documentation shuttle.

 ### How did it happen?

 Immigration and work visas are never easy, and Romania's visa/work permit process wasn't a piece of cake either.
 Before the visa process could begin, I had to get a work permit - which can be only done by the employer.
-And for applying the work permits, I had to get a "Criminal Record" aka PCC/Police Clearance Certificate, Transcripts from my University, my Degree certificate and my previous experience certificates - and I had to get them [Apostilled](https://en.wikipedia.org/wiki/Apostille_Convention) too!
+For applying the work permits, I had to get a "Criminal Record" aka PCC/Police Clearance Certificate, Transcripts from my University, my Degree certificate, and my previous experience certificates - and I had to get them [Apostilled](https://en.wikipedia.org/wiki/Apostille_Convention) too!

 One of the many TIL moments was about Apostille: